 Membership

 Section 1.
-Members: The membership shall be of four classes: Active, Privileged, Publication Associate and Associate.
+Members: The membership shall consist of four classifications: Newspaper, Privileged, Publication Associate and Associate.

 Section 2.
-Active: Active membership shall be limited to bona-fide newspapers of general circulation that are issued daily, weekly, semi-weekly, or tri-weekly in Alabama.
-Active membership shall be held and recorded in the name of the newspaper and shall entitle the owner, publisher, editor or any person actively engaged in the management to participate in all the Association meetings and activities.
+Newspapers: Newspaper membership shall be limited to bona-fide newspapers of general circulation that are issued weekly or more frequently in Alabama.
+Newspaper membership shall be held and recorded in the name of the newspaper and shall entitle the owner, publisher, editor or any person actively engaged in the management to participate in all the Association meetings and activities.

-Bona-fide newspapers are those which have held a second-class mailing permit for one year and are published for the dissemination of news of general interest.
+Bona-fide newspapers are those which have held a mailing permit for one year and are published for the dissemination of news of general interest.
 It is intended to include within the definition of all those newspapers which are engaged, as their main purpose, in the profession of impartially disseminating news of general interest to the public and to exclude those publications which are not engaged in the distribution of news of general interest to the public but which are primarily engaged in the distribution of news of interest to a limited group of citizens.

 Section 3.
-Privileged Members: Privileged members are those persons, who have served this organization as Presidents, or with their time and talents as Active Members, in previous years, but who no longer are eligible for Active Membership, by virtue of their retirement, or having released ownership of their newspapers.
+Privileged: Privileged members are those persons, who have served this organization as Presidents, or with their time and talents as Newspaper members, in previous years, but who no longer are eligible for Newspaper membership, by virtue of their retirement, or having released ownership of their newspapers.

-They may retain membership in, and enjoy the unique privileges of the organization as Privileged Members, but may not hold office or vote.
+They may retain membership in, and enjoy the unique privileges of the organization as Privileged members, but may not hold office or vote.
 They may take part in discussions on the floor or pose questions, by virtue of their experience.
 This would not preclude their serving on committees, either Standard or Special, but they may not serve as Chairman of a Standing Committee.
-These members shall receive all publications of the Alabama Press Association.
+Privileged members shall receive all publications of the Alabama Press Association.

-These members shall not be required to pay dues, since their membership is based entirely on past service to the organization, and is, therefore, of privileged status.
+Privileged members shall not be required to pay dues, since their membership is based entirely on past service to the organization, and is, therefore, of privileged status.

 Section 4.
-Publication Associate Members: Publication Associate Members are limited to authorized representatives of for profit daily, weekly, bi-weekly, or monthly newsprint publications of general circulation that do not meet all the qualifications to be considered newspapers under the terms of these bylaws and therefore, do not qualify to be Active Members but which subscribe to the purposes of the Association and desire the benefits of affiliation with this Association.
+Publication Associate: Publication Associate members are limited to (a) authorized representatives of for profit newsprint publications of general circulation published monthly or more frequently that do not meet all the qualifications to be considered newspapers under the terms of these bylaws and therefore, do not qualify to be Newspaper members but which subscribe to the purposes of the Association and desire the benefits of affiliation with this Association or (b) authorized representatives of for profit magazines containing articles of general interest printed and published at least quarterly which subscribe to the purposes of the Association and desire the benefits of affiliation with this Association.
 For-profit student newspapers published by members of the Associated Collegiate Press (ACP) and/or the National Scholastic Press Association (NSPA) may elect Associate Membership status.
+Publication Associate Members shall be entitled to vote for one at large member of the Board of Directors.

 Section 5.
-Associate Members: Associate Membership shall be limited to authorized representatives of trade journals, advertising agencies, and representatives, printing supply manufacturers or jobbers, , schools or departments of journalism, student newspapers, alumni publications and businesses, industries or organizations which subscribe to our purposes, who desire affiliation with this Association but do not publish daily, weekly or bi-weekly newsprint publications of general circulation.
-Such Associate Membership shall be social only.
+Associate: Associate membership shall be limited to authorized representatives of trade journals, advertising agencies, printing supply manufacturers or jobbers, schools or departments of journalism, student newspapers, alumni publications and businesses, industries or organizations which subscribe to our purposes, who desire affiliation with this Association but do not qualify to be Newspaper or Publication Associate members .
+Such membership shall be social only and carries no voting rights.

 Section 5.
-Method of Admission: Applications for membership shall be made in writing to the Executive Director and shall be accepted by a two-thirds vote of the Board of Directors voting.
+Method of Admission: Applications for all classifications of membership shall be made in writing to the Executive Director and shall be accepted by a two-thirds vote of the Board of Directors voting.